-Leasehold improvements - over the period of the lease Furniture, fittings and office equipment - 4 years - 3 years CRM system - 7 years
+Leasehold improvements - over the period of the lease Furniture, fittings and office equipment - 4 years - 3 years CRM system - 5 years

-The assets' residual values and useful lives are reviewed, and adjusted, if appropriate, at the end of each reporting period.
-The effect of any change is accounted for prospectively.
+The assets' residual values and useful lives are reviewed, and adjusted, if appropriate, at the end of each reporting period, including a review for any indications of impairment (see note 10).
+The effect of any change is accounted for prospectively other than impairments which are recognised in the year the impairment occurs.